CopyPasteUser/OpenLearn/README.md

 2. **Entering Book Details:**
    - Input the topic of the educational book in the designated field.
    - Select the appropriate student experience level from the available options (Elementary School, Middle School, High School, University).
+   - Choose the language of the book from the supported languages: English, German, French, Spanish, Italian.

 3. **Initiating Book Creation:**
    - Click the "Start Book Creation" button to commence the book generation process.
-   - The script employs AI assistance to craft the book's outline and content, tailored to the specified topic and students' educational levels.
+   - The script employs AI assistance to craft the book's outline and content, tailored to the specified topic, student educational level, and language.
    - Upon completion, a confirmation message will signify the successful creation of the book.

 4. **Output:**